Elements of Success: Step 1: Visualize Your Goals

 1. Let yourself dream.
 Your vision should be big–bigger than you think might be possible.

 2. Keep your values front and center.
 They should guide your vision.

-A clear and powerful vision dreams what your company’s future could be and then provides the motivation to make the dream a reality.
+A clear and powerful vision dreams of what your company’s future could be and then provides the motivation to make the dream a reality.

 Stay tuned for the next installment in our 10 Elements of Success series where we explore Know Yourself.